equintanilla20/CS3354_HW/Notes.md

   - Inform that an error has occurred (**throw** the exception)
   - Receive the error information (**catch** the exception)
   - Take corrective action (**handle** the exception)
-  - Anticipated exceptions are called Check Exceptions.
+  - Anticipated exceptions are called Checked Exceptions.
   - Unanticipated exceptions are Errors.
 (Unchecked exceptions)
   - Use try{}catch{} when using File IO for homework.
 - Java Collections Framework